 - Your insurance record.
 A troubled record with a history of not paying on time or not following your insurer’s terms will lead to higher prices.

-It’s also important to note that not every company will increase your prices at the same rate after a DUI.
+It’s also important to note that not every insurer will increase your prices at the same rate after a DUI.
 Some companies will give you better prices than others.
-It might be worth your while to start fresh with a new insurer if you’re not getting the deal you want.
+It might be worth your while to start fresh with a new provider if you’re not getting the deal you want.

 Frequently Asked Questions